Which city is cheaper, Hamburg or Stuttgart?

 In October, Stuttgart usually receives less rain than Hamburg.
 Stuttgart gets 51 mm (2 in) of rain, while Hamburg receives 63 mm (2.5 in) of rain each month for the autumn.

 The winter brings many poeple to Stuttgart as well as Hamburg.
+Many visitors come to Stuttgart in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Hamburg for the museums, the shopping scene, and the cuisine during these months.

 Hamburg can be very cold during winter.
 Stuttgart can get quite cold in the winter.
 In January, Stuttgart is generally much warmer than Hamburg.
-Temperatures in Stuttgart average around 3°C (38°F), and Hamburg stays around 0°C (33°F).
+Daily temperatures in Stuttgart average around 3°C (38°F), and Hamburg fluctuates around 0°C (33°F).

 In the winter, Stuttgart often gets more sunshine than Hamburg.
 Stuttgart gets 60 hours of sunny skies this time of year, while Hamburg receives 42 hours of full sun.